Churchill College Enterprise Competition 2023 Terms & Conditions

 - +£1000 value 1st year accounting support, sponsored by S&Tbookkeeping*

 This is support like actually registering your business!

 - £500 for the best utilisation of team diversity

 All competition finalists:

 - one-to-one mentoring support during the competition

 - the potential to access ongoing ”in-kind’ investment (advice, networking, mentoring etc) by Board members, depending on the quality and nature of your entry

-*Churchill Alum, Dimitrios Alafouzos runs S&T Bookkeeping, who generously support Churchillian entrepreneurs.
-S&T Bookkeeping are offering a first year of accounting advice, equivalent to £1000 value, for the winning team.
+*Churchill Alum, Dimitrios Alafouzos runs Welland Orwell, a growing firm of Chartered Accountants.
+They are offering their services free for a year to the business that will be set up to run the venture of the winner at the Enterprise competition.
+Conditions apply.
+Equivalent to c.£1000 value, for the winning team.
 This is all you need to get your venture up and running, including advice on registering your company, so you can focus on innovating.